chungpark/SmartFarmingWorkshop_UR2026/docs/call-for-short-papers.md

 ## Submission Link

-Submission method: Please email to `chpark@gwu.edu` with the title ""UR2026 Smart Farming Workshop Submission - (Your Name)"" with the required information as above.
+Submission method: Please email to `chpark@gwu.edu` with the title ""UR2026 Smart Farming Workshop Submission (type) - (Your Name)"" with the required information as above.

 ## Publication and Archival Status